 FRs are simply one number divided into another, which then help give more clarity of the underlying business.
 FRs provide a view at a business':

 For example, you probably have heard of the most common valuation ratio, the price/earnings ratio (known as P/E).
 When you divide the price of the shares into the company's current earnings, you can see how much you are paying for each dollar of earnings power, and thus understand which companies are more expensively and cheaply valued for investors.

 Beyond the FRs themselves, the real importance comes when you look into the underlying trends.
 Any business which is displaying an ongoing improvement in their current ratio, inventory turnover, or gross profit margin should perform much better than one which isn't.

-Competitive strengths in penny stocks can be as simple as operating in Mexico (greater sales after exchange rates, large workforce, cheaper labor, etc...), having some rock-solid trademark or patent, or even being the first mover in a space.
+Competitive strengths can be as simple as operating in Mexico (greater sales after exchange rates, large workforce, cheaper labor, etc...), having some rock-solid trademark or patent, or even being the first mover in a space.

 Weaknesses can include things such as numerous competitors, a complicated or misunderstood product (the need to educate the market is one of the most expensive marketing black holes), or even operating a retail location in a bad neighborhood.

-The important analysis comes down to identifying the advantages and disadvantages a penny stock has, identifying which can be changed for the better, and researching which will be actually adjusted effectively based on the management team's plan.
+The important analysis comes down to identifying the advantages and disadvantages, identifying which can be changed for the better, and researching which will be actually adjusted effectively based on the management team's plan.